 On 3 September, the gendarme Gilbert denounced the plot and the public learned of the Queen’s planned escape.
 “When the conspiracy was revealed, the city was amazed, and the Convention took drastic measures once again against all suspected monarchists and counter-revolutionaries, referring them to the Revolutionary Tribunal.”
 Having been found out, Rougeville escaped, later moved to Reims, and died there in 1814.
 Michonis, Toussaint Richard, and Madame Richard were arrested.

 Marie Antoinette was questioned twice about the Carnation Plot, and “she tried to repudiate all the charges which could weigh upon Michonis and Rougeville.”
 With no information from her, the examiners discovered nothing, but surveillance of the Queen was now increased.
 In addition, Marie Antoinette got a new warden.
-Monsieur Antoine Bault and his wife now served as wardens at the Conciergerie.
+Monsieur Antoine Bault and his wife began to serve as the Conciergerie wardens.
 New guards were also assigned to watch her.
 Thus, she never escaped and was guillotined on 16 October 1793.